601.974.1234 (Dial 1-2-3-4 from campus extension)

 We pledge that we will protect and serve in a professional, courteous manner so that your time here on campus – whether for one day as a visitor, for four years as a student, or for a career as faculty or staff member, is pleasurable and safe.

-If you have questions, comments or concerns about Millsaps Campus Safety and Security, I welcome your call at 601.974.1180.
+If you have questions, comments or concerns about Millsaps Campus Safety and Security, please call us at 601.974.1180.

 Main Office (New South Hall): 601.974.1180